 - Luxury shopping at The Shops at Wailea

-- Best Budget Hotel: Days Inn by Wyndham Maui Oceanfront – This affordable hotel offers guests direct access to the sandy beaches of Wailea.
+- Budget Hotel: Days Inn by Wyndham Maui Oceanfront – This affordable hotel offers guests direct access to the sandy beaches of Wailea.
 Some guest rooms also feature stunning ocean views.
 A fitness center, beachfront restaurant, and free parking are also available to guests.

-- Best Luxury Hotel: Four Seasons Resort Maui at Wailea – This luxurious resort features three swimming pools and three on-site restaurants.
+- Luxury Hotel: Four Seasons Resort Maui at Wailea – This luxurious resort features three swimming pools and three on-site restaurants.
 Kids can enjoy the children’s club while adults relax at the full-service spa and salon.

 7. Poipu, Kauai